 How do you make the pattern for your Whisky Dresses?

 ‘Ha ha!
-I don’t neccessarily think the dresses are sexy, but some are a bit edgy, and they are not all easy to wear.
-I often chose upholstery fabric because of it’s texture and design.
+I don’t necessarily think the dresses are sexy, but some are a bit edgy, and they are not all easy to wear.
+I often chose upholstery fabric because of its texture and design.
 As a result, they are incredibly thick and sometimes rough to wear.
-I could make lining for it by choosing a soft, thin fabric to cover the inside.
+I could make a lining for it by choosing a soft, thin fabric to cover the inside.
 But, I am too lazy!
-After 80 hours on a dress I want to move on to another project’.
+After 80 hours on a dress, I want to move on to another project’.

 ‘So, far I’ve only drawn and written journals.
 I intend to do other stuff inspired by whisky.
 I want to paint a series of whisky artwork inspired by French vintage posters.
 I’d like to make whisky-inspired jewellery, I’d like to decorate high heels with trinkets inspired by whisky!’

 ‘Ha!
 Sure!
 I said it’s a whisky feelings book in a cheeky way.
-The project is divided in three parts.
-First it’s the personal experience with the people I run into.
-Second, it’s the production side of the whisky and thirdly, I focus on the flavour profile of each bottle’.
+The project is divided into three parts.
+First, it’s my personal experience with the people I run into.
+Second, it’s the production side of the whisky and thirdly, I focus on the flavour profile of each bottle.

-I reckon Linh Do’s WHISKY DRESSES are destined to become just as collectible as any signed bottles of #Scotch whisky.
+I reckon Linh Do’s WHISKY DRESSES are destined to become just as collectable as any signed bottles of #Scotch whisky.